javierhndev/Voyager-Reference-Models/PyTorch/nlp/DeepSpeedExamples/Megatron-DeepSpeed/README.md

 ## Known Issues
 The image loaded in the container is based on Ubuntu 20.04.
-Some issues were observed if Ubuntu 22.04 was used.
+Some issues were observed when Ubuntu 22.04 was used.